-Neil Record Chairman and Chief Executive Officer It is now a given that the events of the last 12 months both in the world economy and in the financial services sector have been unprecedented.
+It is now a given that the events of the last twelve months, both in the world economy and in the financial services sector, have been unprecedented.
 Record's challenge has been to maintain consistency in its investment approach, while dealing with the very high level of disruption in the currency markets and the understandable concerns of clients.

 Record has two main investment products: Currency for Absolute Return, and Currency Hedging.
-Currency Absolute Return is our main income source, accounting for 83% of client income in the year to 31 March 2009.
+Currency for Absolute Return is our main income source, accounting for 83% of client income in the year to March 2009.

 Our Currency for Absolute Return product is based on our belief in two fundamental characteristics in the currency markets - the 'carry trade' and 'momentum'.
 The carry trade is based on the observation that investing in currencies with higher real (i.e. after inflation) interest rates using lower real interest rate currencies has generated attractive excess returns over very long periods of time (30+ years).
 In the year on which I am reporting (but not generally), returns on the carry trade have been highly correlated with equity market returns, and have accordingly been negative.
-As the credit crunch has unfolded, the carry trade has become associated in the minds of investors with generalised investment risk, so that when riskaversion reduced and the mood improved, as it did in April-July 2008 and again in February and March 2009, the carry trade generated positive returns.
+As the credit crunch has unfolded, the carry trade has become associated in the minds of investors with generalised investment risk, so that when risk-aversion reduced and the mood improved, as it did in April-July 2008 and again in February and March 2009, the carry trade generated positive returns.
 In August and October 2008, and again in January 2009, when extreme risk aversion dominated, the carry trade generated strongly negative returns.

 We believe the behaviour of the carry trade in the credit crunch period has arisen mainly through what now appears to be a large implicit exposure to the carry trade by the banking sector.
 The carry trade is unusual, in that while it is widely accepted as a long-term (although volatile) source of excess return, it is hardly exploited at all by the institutional investment sector.
 Instead, it seems that not just the known candidates (hedge funds, currency managers like Record) exploited the carry trade going into the credit crunch, but also the world's banking system.
-Then with the wholesale destruction of bank credit in the second half of 2008, there was near panic buying of low interest currencies (particularly Yen), and similarly panic selling of high (or formerly high) interest rate currencies (Sterling, Australian Dollar, New Zealand Dollar).
+Then with the wholesale destruction of bank credit in the second half of 2008, there was near-panic buying of low interest currencies (Sterling, Australian Dollar, New Zealand Dollar).